JefferyLim/ec513_final_project/docs/GettingTraces.md

 `black-parrot-sim/black-parrot-sdk/install/bin/riscv64-unknown-elf-dramfs-objdump -S [binary]`

+You can add it to your path by running `export PATH=$PATH:black-parrot-sdk/install/bin/` from the black-parrot-sim root directory.

 # Running Simulations

 You don't have to add the [UARCH/ARCH/CACHE]_TRACE_P=1 flags because they are set to 1 by default.